Online Employee Training: HR Caregiver Skills Development

 Caregiver Skills Training Reinforces Workplace Core Competencies

-Core competencies are an essential aspect of HR employee training and development for caregivers and all employees.
-Caregiver skills—in addition to core competencies—can be applied through online employee training HR programs designed by caregiving expert, Pamela D Wilson.
+Core competencies are an essential aspect of HR employee training.
+Caregiver skills—in addition to core competencies—can be supported through uniquely designed online employee training HR programs.

 A core competency is knowledge, skill, or ability that contributes to the successful completion of projects at work that translates to home and personal lives.
 Many employees who are working caregivers fail to realize that using skills gained in the workplace translates to caregiving activities and vice versa.